 Wisdom Tooth Surgery

 A wisdom tooth or third molar is one of the three molars per quadrant of the human dentition.
+Get expert wisdom tooth surgery and extraction in Mulund at Trisa Dental Solutions.
+Safe, pain-free, and advanced surgical care by experienced dental surgeons.

 It is the most posterior of the three.
 Wisdom teeth generally erupt between the ages of 17 and 25.
 Most adults have four wisdom teeth, one in each of the four quadrants, but it is possible to have none, fewer, or more, in which case the extras are called supernumerary teeth.
 Wisdom teeth commonly affect other teeth as they develop, becoming impacted.
 They are often extracted when or even before this occurs.